FelixKrueger/IMPLICON/README.md

 If a read pair is found to overlap a known imprinted locus, all CpG positions of the entire read pair are written to a file called: `methylation_state_consistency.txt`.
 All other reads are skipped.

-In contrast to standard methylation result files such as the coverage file, in this format each line contains an entire read-pair and thus preserves the *methylation state on a per-read level*.
+In contrast to standard methylation result files, such as the Bismark coverage file, each line of the methylation consistency file contains the CpG methylation data of an entire read-pair, and thus preserves the *methylation state on a per-read level*.
 The **methylation consistency file** looks like this:

 ```
 readID	sample	implicon	1	2	3	4	5	6	7	8	9	10	11	12	13	14	15	16	17	18	19	20	21	22